MicrosoftDocs/VBA-Docs/api/Publisher.WebOptions.md

 # WebOptions object (Publisher)

-Represents the properties of a Web publication, including options for saving and encoding the publication, and enabling Web-safe fonts and font schemes.
+Represents the properties of a web publication, including options for saving and encoding the publication, and enabling Web-safe fonts and font schemes.
 The  **WebOptions** object is a member of the **[Application](Publisher.Application.md)** object.

 ## Remarks

-The properties of the  **WebOptions** object are used to specify the behavior of Web publications.
-This means that when any of these properties are modified, newly created Web publications inherit the modified properties.
+The properties of the  **WebOptions** object are used to specify the behavior of web publications.
+This means that when any of these properties are modified, newly created web publications inherit the modified properties.

-Note that the  **WebOptions** object is available from print publications and Web publications.
+Note that the  **WebOptions** object is available from print publications and web publications.
 However, the properties of this object have no effect on print publications.